 Frequently Asked Questions

-The property cannot be a tourist home, and an owner or renter must live in a dwelling unit on the property for at least 183 cumulative days in the calendar year, of which at least 60 days are continuous, as the place where they are ordinarily resident and conduct their daily affairs.
-A person can only have one primary residence.
+- the owner or renter must live in a dwelling unit on the property for at least 183 cumulative days in a calendar year, and

 The requirement is that the Canmore property be a person's primary residence for at least 183 days of which 60 are continuous, not that a person must be physically in the property for those number of days.
 Leaving for vacation, to visit family, or traveling abroad does not change a person's primary residence.
 It changes where they sleep on any given night, but the requirements for this program aren't about where you sleep.
 They are about what address is on your driver's license?
 Where does your mail go to?
 Where does any correspondence from Canada Revenue Agency get addressed to?
 Where do you normally return to after you've been away?
 Do you own or rent other property somewhere else?
 If so, how often are you there compared to how often are you in Canmore?